 The syrup should be ready now, so go ahead and strain through a fine-mesh strainer.
 Add the lime juice to the slightly cooled simple syrup.

 Make sure and push all the cherry through you can.

 Now, you have made your syrup, on to the reduction.
 Add the syrup back to the pan and add in your sugar.
-Be mindful the syrup will sweeten as it thickens, so don’t over sweeten at the beginning.
 Mix and cook on medium again.
-You can stir occasionally, but it really should be okay to cook for awhile.
+Stir occasionally.

 You are done!
 Now, time to assemble.
 This is the easiest part.
 I will give you my measurements, but you are free to mix it up a bit if you prefer.

-For 2 cup mason jar, I used 1/3 cup lime simple syrup, 1 1/4 cup ice water and 4 tablespoons the cherry reduction.
-For my son’s, who loves soda, I did 1/3 cup syrup, 1 1/4 cup 7-up, and 4 tablespoons cherry reduction.
+For the 2 cup mason jar, I used 1/3 cup lime simple syrup, 1 1/4 cup ice water, and 4 tablespoons the cherry reduction.
+For my son, who loves soda, I did 1/3 cup syrup, 1 1/4 cup 7-up, and 4 tablespoons cherry reduction.
 This is really sweet, but he loves it.

 Aren’t these the prettiest drinks??
 Cherry limeade is the most beautiful color!